1on1pt/CMS_Home_Health_Compare_January_2023_Refresh_Analysis/README.md

 * Willingness to Recommend
 * Response Rate

-### What is the Correlation of Each of the Four Patient Survye Measures and their Relationship with the Overall Patient Survey Star Rating?
+### What is the Correlation of Each of the Four Patient Survey Measures and their Relationship with the Overall Patient Survey Star Rating?

 ![ps_sr_corr_desc_1](https://user-images.githubusercontent.com/94148420/221434935-342d801f-9943-4c63-8304-5dcf8cdcdfd5.png)